 Q – Where is the dermabrasion procedure performed?

-Dr. Vitenas performs the dermabrasion procedure at the Day Surgery Center, an outpatient facility at Memorial Hermann Southeast Hospital that is adjacent to his office.
+Dr. Vitenas performs the dermabrasion procedure at the Houston Surgery Center, an outpatient facility in the same building as Vitenas Cosmetic Surgery.

 Q – What type of anesthesia is used for dermabrasion?